 Request for Proposals

-The session submission window will close on June 23, 2023.
+The session submission window will open May 8, 2024.

 You can preview the proposal questions here.

-The 2023 Conference for North Carolina’s Nonprofits, a two-day professional development and networking event, is the premier event for our state’s nonprofit sector.
-Throughout its 30-year history, this Conference has provided a place where nonprofit staff and board leaders come together to learn, to network, and be inspired.
+The 2024 Conference for North Carolina’s Nonprofits, a two-day professional development and networking event, is the premier event for our state’s nonprofit sector.
+Throughout its 31-year history, this Conference has provided a place where nonprofit staff and board leaders come together to learn, to network, and be inspired.

 About the Conference